 Fellow Since 2001

-This profile was prepared when Ravindra Shetye was elected to the Ashoka Fellowship in 2001.
+This description of Ravindra Shetye's work was prepared when Ravindra Shetye was elected to the Ashoka Fellowship in 2001.

 Ravindra Shetye is connecting middle-class investors and poor agricultural workers in an innovative plan to turn derelict, uncultivable land into profitable commercial farms.